SpacingBat3/WebCord/docs/Features.md

    it's still far from being finished.

  - ⚠️ ***Beta*** – this feature has been mostly implemented and minior fixes are needed to be made before pushing it to the releases.

  - ✔️ **Done** – this feature has been fully implemented.

  - ⛔️ **Broken** – this feature has been working, but it recently stopped working either due to some Discord and/or WebCord updates.

+ - 🚧️ ***Under construction*** – A major rewrite around this feature is in progress to improve it.

  - **N/A** – either there's not known state for this feature or its state cannot be described with phrases listed above.